Has the air conditioner in your automobile recently failed you?

 If you ever discovered a small pouch in a medication bottle or new shoes, it’s essentially the same substance.

-The reason moisture needs to be removed from the refrigerant is to keep it from freezing, which can impede the expansion valve.
+The reason moisture needs to be removed from the refrigerant is to keep it from freezing, which can hinder the expansion valve.
 Water has a freezing point of -32 degrees.
 Refrigerant, on the other hand, has a freezing point of as low as -200 degrees.

 Expansion Valve/Orifice Tube